Learn something new every day

 More Info... by email

-There is some evidence to suggest that supplemental l-alanine may provide a slight benefit to patients suffering from reduced levels of liver function.
-This is due to the importance of the amino acid not just in the synthesis of pyruvate by the liver, but also in the transportation of nitrogen from peripheral tissues to hepatic cells.
+For instance, there is some evidence to suggest that supplemental l-alanine may provide a slight benefit to patients suffering from reduced levels of liver function.
+In most cases this happens because of the acid’s role not just in the synthesis of pyruvate by the liver, but also in the transportation of nitrogen from peripheral tissues to hepatic cells.
 By providing additional sources of this nutrient in the diet, there is some chance that the liver may be unburdened by some of its metabolic workload.
-Patients suffering from chronic wasting disease may also find that the supplement slows the degeneration of skeletal muscle, despite any review of these claims by a major regulatory body.
+Patients suffering from chronic wasting diseases may also find that the supplement slows the degeneration of skeletal muscle.
+In general these claims haven’t been proved, and aren’t backed by any major regulatory bodies.
+Still, in certain limited circumstances, they might be recommended by a medical expert.
+The results are usually heavily dependent on the individual.